Video / 1 April, 2019 / Christina Walter

-Jungle Jam Giraffe Classic Swaddle from aden + anais
+Classic Swaddle , aden + anais

-Luxury Knitted Blanket from Shnuggle
+Luxury Knitted Blanket, Shnuggle

 Baby car seat – If you’re driving home from the hospital which is more than likely you will not be allowed home without a suitable car seat.
 Remember – always set these up rear facing!

-Disposable Knickers– It’s safe to say during labour your knickers will get messy, after your waters have broken you are constantly passing water and blood (not nice) so disposable pants can be a life saver.
+Disposable Knickers– It’s safe to say during labour your knickers will get messy.
+After your waters have broken you are constantly passing water and blood (not nice) so disposable pants can be a life saver.

-7-Pack Disposable Knickers from JoJo Maman Bebe
+Disposable Knickers, JoJo Maman Bebe

 Breast pads – You may find your milk doesn’t come in for a few days after birth so these may not be necessary, but it’s always best to be prepared and pack a few sets of two.

-Disposable Nursing Pads from Lansinoh
+Disposable Pads, Lansinoh

-Nighties – I would advise to wear a nightie rather than pyjamas while you’re in hospital, not only for comfort, but if you get one with buttons down the front you’ll find feeding and skin to skin much easier.
+Nighties – I would advise you to wear a nightie rather than pyjamas while you’re in hospital, not only for comfort, but if you get one with buttons down the front you’ll find feeding and skin to skin much easier.

-Midnight Blue Button Down Nightie from Seraphine
+Blue Button Down Nightie, Seraphine

-Viva Medi Bed Pad from Incontinence Choice
+Viva Medi Bed Pad, Incontinence Choice

 Favourite snacks, and drink – I found these were more for my hubby than me while I was in labour but afterwards I was so hungry I was so grateful for a nice sweet snack.